 |CPU floating point-marks||596|

-With an SSD installed, these are the benchmarks.
+With an SSD installed, these are the benchmarks for Pentium Gold CPU.
 SysBench does not correctly run Disk I/O-marks on SSD, so that benchmark is omitted.
 See File I/O-marks for comparitive information on disk performance.

 |CPU floating point-marks||598|